snalahi/Ask-Questions-to-Make-Data-Driven-Decisions/README.md

 Metric goal is a measurable goal set by a company and evaluated using metrics.

+Metrics are measures of quantitative assessment commonly used for assessing, comparing, and tracking performance or production.

 Bed Occupancy Rate = (Total number of inpatient days for a given period x 100) / (Available beds x Number of days in the period)

+Formulas are built on operators which are symbols that name that type of operation or calculation to be performed.

+A cell reference is a single cell or range of cells in a worksheet that can be used in a formula.

+A range of cells is a collection of two or more cells.

+A function is a preset command that automatically performs a specific process or task using the data.

+Problem domain: the specific area of analysis that encompasses every activity affecting or affected by the problem.

+Structured thinking is the process of recognizing the current problem or situation, organizing available information, revealing gaps and opportunities, and identifying the options.
+The starting place for structured thinking is the problem domain.

+A scope of work or SOW is an agreed-upon outline of the work you're going to perform on a project.